By Steve Bisbikis

 George W. Bush, who supposedly was a good businessman, was re-elected and oversaw the worst collapse in the economy since the Great Depression.
 To lament that Romney would have been an economic savior does not bear out what history has shown.

-According to the Washington Post, on the average, under presidents with successful business experience, the GDP has increased only 0.12 percent, and under presidents with little or no business experience, the GDP has grown 5.46 percent.
+, on the average, under presidents with successful business experience, the GDP has increased only 0.12 percent, and under presidents with little or no business experience, the GDP has grown 5.46 percent.
 So, when one hears opinions that are not borne out by facts, we end up with misinformed voters.

 Where does much of this misinformation come from?
 Study after study has shown that Fox News viewers are consistently the most misinformed, and without having a clue that they are.
 The University of Maryland poll found that Fox News viewers are 30 percent more likely to think that “most scientists do not agree that climate change is coming.”
 Also, Fox viewers were 14 percent more likely to believe that the Obama stimulus did not provide any tax cuts.
 The Obama stimulus bill provided one of the largest tax cuts ever for middle class Americans.
 An AUS.com study showed 31 percent of Fox viewers honestly believe that it is not clear that Obama was born in the U.S. even after Hawaii posted the record of his birth record, the birth announcement from a Hawaiian newspaper.
 This poll showed that Dems. and Repubs. who watched Fox News were equally misinformed.